fluxcd/pkg/runtime/README.md

 ### Controller helpers

-The [`controller`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/controller) package offers a collection of helpers that can be embedded into a reconciler struct to provide them the capabilitiy to e.g. send Kubernetes Events and/or record metrics.
+The [`controller`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/controller) package offers a collection of helpers that can be embedded into a reconciler struct to provide them the capability to e.g. send Kubernetes Events and/or record metrics.

 | Helper | Description | Reference |